anita16lin/EP-353-Anita_Lin/Final Project/Final Deliverables/README.md

-# User Manual - Final Project Documentation
+# User Manual
-Welcome to the C & Csound Granularizer!
+Welcome to the **C & Csound Granularizer**!
 This is the documentation for this project to guide you through how to use it.
 Hope you enjoy!

 ## Components of the Program